neuRealities/ai_primer/README.md

 Lets copy this repository to your WS Ubuntu setup, so that we can run Jupyter in your recently installed Docker.

+1. Start Docker Desktop
-1. Start Ubuntu in your Windows machine (There should be a new app icon installed)
+2. Start Ubuntu in your Windows machine (There should be a new app icon installed)
-2. Clone this repo by typing `git clone https://github.com/IQXR/ai_primer`
+3. Clone this repo by typing `git clone https://github.com/IQXR/ai_primer`
-3. `cd ai_primer`
+4. `cd ai_primer`
-4. `docker compose up`
+5. `docker compose up`
-5. Wait for docker to finish initial setup
+6. Wait for docker to finish initial setup
-6. `Ctrl` + `click` on the displayed webserver address.
+7. `Ctrl` + `click` on the displayed webserver address.
 It will likely be [http://127.0.0.1:8888/lab/]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>